AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I'm Ahmed.
-I graduated from the Elite MSc program in Neuroengineering at TU Munich.
-Through my hard work and dedication, I have won two scholarships and graduated with an honour and research excellence certificate from the elite network of Bavaria.
-My passion lies in using engineering and computational approaches to understand the brain and enhance human lives.
+Servus!
+I'm Ahmed, a PhD researcher at the Munich Institute of Robotics and Machine Intelligence, TU Munich.
+I recently graduated with honours from the Elite MSc program in Neuroengineering at TU Munich, earning two scholarships and the research excellence certificate from the elite network of Bavaria.
+My passion lies in developing NeuroAI systems to replace and restore impaired brain functions through brain-machine interfaces.
+I aim to create methodologies and technologies that redefine neuro-engineering and significantly enhance the quality of life for individuals with neural deficits.
 {style="text-align: justify;"}